-This, by the way, is a perfect example of why companies document their workflows.
-When you can view a workflow in its entirety, it’s easier to pinpoint procedural bottlenecks, improve operational inefficiencies, and ultimately, save money.
+This is a perfect example of why companies document their workflows.
+When you can view a workflow in its entirety, it’s easier to pinpoint procedural bottlenecks, improve operational inefficiencies, and ultimately save money.

 However, before creating a workflow, it’s helpful to understand the difference between the various types of workflows that exist.
 That’s what we’ll review in this brief introductory guide.
 We’ll also explain the benefits of each workflow type and provide relevant examples of when you might want to use each one.

 Sometimes you may hear the terms “workflow” and “process” used interchangeably.
-However, while they do have some similarities, these words actually mean different things.
+While they do have some similarities, these words actually mean different things.

 A workflow refers to the sequence of activities that people or departments undertake to get work done.
-Workflows are considered tactical in nature, because they illustrate step-by-step which activities need to be performed to complete a specific task.
+Workflows are considered tactical in nature because they illustrate step-by-step activities that need to be performed to complete a specific task.

 By contrast, a process is broader and more all-encompassing than a workflow.
 Rather than just looking at a sequence of tasks, a process actually supports a business goal.
-For instance, onboarding new customers is an example of a process.
+For instance, onboarding new customers.

 To simplify this even further, let’s return to our grocery buying example.
 We might say we have a process of eating nutritiously.
-Buying groceries is a workflow, because it consists of repeatable tasks we’re performing to achieve our overall goal of healthy eating.
+On the other hand, buying groceries is a workflow, because it consists of repeatable tasks we’re performing to achieve our overall goal of healthy eating.

 As mentioned earlier, there are actually several different types of workflows.
-In this next section, we’ll examine some of the most common.
+In this next section, we’ll examine three of the most common.

 1. Project workflow

 For projects that have a lot of moving parts to them, a project workflow can be invaluable.
-For one thing, once a project workflow is represented visually, it’s very easy for project stakeholders to get a bird’s eye view of what needs to happen for the project to run smoothly, as well as identify any potential project bottlenecks.
+Once a project workflow is represented visually, it’s very easy for project stakeholders to get a bird’s eye view of what needs to happen for the project to run smoothly, as well as identify any potential project bottlenecks.

-However, as you might imagine, one downside of project workflows is that they aren’t repeatable from project to project.
-Still, while your projects might not be exactly the same, you may find occasional opportunities to reuse some project workflow information over again.
+As you might imagine, one downside of project workflows is that they aren’t repeatable from project to project.
+While your projects might not be exactly the same, you may find occasional opportunities to reuse some project workflow information over again.

 2. Case workflow